pentagram-lang/pentagram-ideas/plans/memory-management.md

 ### Regions

-1. Tacit code runs using coroutines, so a 1 GiB region of virtual stack space is reserved, aligned at 8 MiB (using 16 MiB of extra padding)
+1. Tacit code runs using tasks, so a 1 GiB region of virtual stack space is reserved, aligned at 8 MiB (using 16 MiB of extra padding)

 2. Large heap allocation which always uses 2 MiB blocks gets its own 1 GiB region reserved, with transparent huge pages enabled for the whole region, aligned at 2 MiB (using 4 MiB of extra padding)